abondar24/LuceneDemo/README.md

 17. Custom Hit Collector (chc) - Custom collector for search term hits.
 18. Explanator (ec) - Show different parameters of search results(e.g wieght,score etc.)
 and the way how are they computed
 19. Like this (ltc) - Find similar documents
+20. PDF Handler (pdf) - Read and index PDF file.

 ##Build and run